auchenberg/kenneth.io/source/_posts/2013-12-09-what-if-you-could-use-chrome-devtools-with-firefox.md

 It's still an early prototype, but [remotedebug-firefox-bridge](https://github.com/auchenberg/remotedebug-firefox-bridge) shows some of the possibilities that will be possible when we, as a community, unify remote debugging in our browsers.

-If you think this is a good idea, you should go to [RemoteDebug](http://remotedebug.org) and read more about my initaitive.
+If you think this is a good idea, you should read more about the [RemoteDebug](http://remotedebug.org) initiative.
+Help me pass the message along to our browser vendors.

-Please help me pass this idea along to our browser vendors, either by speading the word or by contributing to [RemoteDebug](http://remotedebug.org).

 This is just the beginning.
 Imagine where we can go from here.